 During the rooting phase it is important to check them regularly.
 I do this just for fun anyway to see if there are any new roots – sometimes more than once a day because you never know.

-Steps to Grow Lemon Thyme from Cuttings in Soil:
+Steps to Propogate Thyme Cuttings in Soil:

 - Water your soil very heavily a couple of hours before planting